 Globally Enforce Multi-Factor Authentication

 Administrators can enforce Multi-Factor Authentication globally, on a Tenant basis.
 This includes all Users under all Companies administered by the Tenant.
-This can be enabled from 'Settings' in the Administration tab.
+This can be enabled from Administration > Main > Settings.

 Users will now be forced to use Multi-Factor Authentication.
 A couple of things to note:

 Users who haven't inputted a mobile number will be prompted to input one on login, otherwise they will need to use their email used for Indigo.